Tags

 I – Agility – the dexterity, nimbleness and agility of the organisation, how well it reacts, adjusts and moves, realigns and interacts.
 For example, the rate at which strategic changes can be effectively executed and measured.

-When it comes to thinking about strategy, ignoring any of these facets might just introduce additional risk into the process.
+When it comes to strategy, ignoring any of these facets might introduce additional risk into the process.

 That is not to say that all facets must be analysed to death.

-The idea is to get to a strategy that addresses a significant organisation challenge, not to spend a lifetime on modelling the square root of zilch.
+The idea is to develop a strategy that addresses a significant organisational challenge, not to spend a lifetime modelling the square root of zilch.

 File under: Good Strat, Good Strategy, Martyn Richard Jones, Martyn Jones, Cambriano Energy, Iniciativa Consulting, Iniciativa para Data Warehouse, Tiki Taka Pro